cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 #### Upgrading of validator

-Updating is easy as pulling the new docker container and launching it again
+Updating is as easy as pulling the new docker container and launching it again

 ```bash
 docker stop cyberd